Buffalo Bulls: Softball

 As of 2021, the Bulls softball program has a record of 317–704–1 in Division I and 131–288–1 in conference games.

 In 2014, Buffalo made it to the finals of the MAC softball tournament but was shut out by Ohio.

 Swimming and diving

+The Bulls women's swimming and diving team won four consecutive Mid-Continent Conference championships between 1995 and 1998.
+As of April 2026, no other Buffalo team has won even three consecutive conference championships.

 Kristen Maines was hired as the women's head coach on August 23, 2012.

 The men's swimming and diving program was discontinued in 2017.

-Buffalo's women's swimming and diving won its first conference championship in 2021.
+Buffalo's women's swimming and diving won its first MAC championship in 2021.
 A program-record ten swimmers earned all-conference honors.